 Like the name suggests, funeral insurance is designed to cover the cost of your funeral.
 Sounds easy enough, but we found:

-- Under some funeral insurance plans, you can end up paying more in premiums than the value of the cover.
+- you can end up paying more in premiums than the value of the funeral cover

-- Prepaid funerals, funeral bonds and life insurance are more cost-effective options for covering your funeral costs.
+- pre-paid funerals, funeral bonds and life insurance are better options.

 In 2013, CHOICE joined 10 other consumer and pensioner advocacy groups, including the Consumer Action Law Centre (CALC), in calling for reforms to funeral insurance in Australia.

 In response to this, Hollard Insurance has released their "Guaranteed Funeral Insurance" product, which promises that: